askewsoft/pantryPlusApiTs/README.md

   - This will generate a new client into a `../pantryPlusApiClient` peer directory

 ## Deploy

-### Current Deployment: Elastic Beanstalk (Legacy)
-The API is currently deployed to AWS using Elastic Beanstalk.
-To deploy updates, run the following:

-1. `npm run build` — generates tsoa spec
-1. `npm run codegen` — only necessary if API signatures change
-1. `npm run ebzip` — compresses just the files needed to be deployed to AWS
-1. manually upload & deploy the archive to AWS

-### New Deployment: App Runner (Recommended)
-The API is being migrated to AWS App Runner for better scalability and managed operations.
+The API is being deployed to AWS App Runner for better scalability and managed operations.

 #### Prerequisites
 - AWS CLI configured with appropriate permissions